MagnusFuruhaug/QuizReact/README.md

 # Features

  * Loads questions and answers from the OTDB API.
- * Optionpage which allows you to set category, difficulty, and type of questions.
+ * Options page which allows you to set category, difficulty, and type of questions.

  # Usage